Getting your results – the emotional stuff

 When it comes to adding up your points, take your time!
 It can be easy to lose all counting skills with all the tension, so work it out on a calculator or get someone else to double check.

 If you’ve nearly missed what you wanted, don’t worry yet.
 You don’t know what the points might be this year.
-There’s always the second round too, so avoid counting your chickens before they’ve hatched.
+There’s always the CAO Second Round offers too, so avoid counting your chickens before they’ve hatched.

 If you’re delighted with your results (woo! go you!), it’s only natural to want to shout it from the rooftops.
 Do be aware, your friends mightn’t all be so happy.

 While it can hard to know what to say, especially when you’ve done well, just try to look out for them.
 Make sure they know you’re there if needed.